EENI Global Business School

 Doctorate: African Business, Asian Business, World Trade.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Afrique-Chine Masters Foreign Trade in Portuguese África-China Study Master Doctorate in International Business in Spanish África-China.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Afrique-Chine Masters Foreign Trade in Portuguese África-China Study Master Doctorate in International Business in Spanish África-China.

 Forum China-Africa Cooperation.
 Sino-African Trade Relations